Carrawburgh Roman Fort

 The well was discovered in 1876 by miners.
 It was excavated by John Clayton, who owned the land and John Collingwood Bruce, the original author of Hadrian’s Wall Handbook

 The slabs and altars were packed into the well.
-The reason is a best guess, an edict from the emperor in 388 restricted pagan worship, they may have been put in the well to prevent them being vandalised by Christians.
+The reason is a best guess, an edict from the emperor in 388 restricted pagan worship, they may have been put in the well to prevent them from being vandalised by Christians.

 The well supplied the fort with water.